ElDavoo/ossigenio/doc/Prototypes.md

     ManufacturerData[8] = 0x00;
     oAdvertisementData.setManufacturerData(ManufacturerData); //to add mac into manufacter data
 ```

+### Power saving
+In order to optimize power consumption, the choice was made to bring the CPU to the lowest allowable frequency (from 240MHz to 80MHz - lower values disable Wi-Fi/BT) and the TX power of the BLE was lowered (from the default value of 3dBm or 1.41mW to -12dBm or 0.25mW), managing to keep the current draw of the single board to minus 100mA.
+It was not possible to take advantage of the various sleep-modes available because their use involves disabling the RF circuitry (the most power-hungry part of the entire prototype) or, e.g., disabling one of the two available cores.
+Estimated sensor consumptions:
+* CCS811: 50mW (15mA) with mode 1 (measurement every second) - high power consumption due to internal resistance.
+* ENS210: 7.1 microA
+* HS3001: 24.4 microA with 14-bit resolution.

 ### Wiring diagram
 Since everything is already connected on the pcb, please refer to the file [EBV-IoT - ESP32Secure_board_schematic.pdf](/doc/EBV-IoT%20-%20ESP32Secure_board_schematic.pdf).